Bitterroot range ski routes

 Route photo for the Shard.
 This route is not really recommended, but it goes.

-On a typical winter, one can drive most of the way to the summer trailhead.
-It is typical for snow to pick up a lot in the last half mile or so.
-Consider parking a bit short of the trailhead and saving yourself getting stuck if driving seems sketchy approaching the trailhead.
+By early spring, one can drive most of the way to the summer trailhead.
+It is typical for snow to pick up a lot in the last half mile or so, and parking just a bit shy may be the way to go.

 Trapper Area